 Flu activity is currently low in Georgia, but it often spikes in late November or early December.

 Thanksgiving is two weeks away, and the holiday typically kicks off a time of family gatherings and parties where people are in close proximity to each other.
-It takes about two weeks for a flu shot to provide protection, so experts say now is the perfect time to get one – before flu activity picks up.
+It takes about two weeks for a flu shot to provide protection, so now is the perfect time to get one – before flu activity increases, according to experts.